 Different brands will find they work better with different types of native ads, but the diversity in ad shapes and placements means that there’s something for everyone in native.

 7. It’s a new form of advertising

 According to the Native Ad Institute, native advertising goes as far back as 1885.
-William “Buffalo Bill” Cody used images of Sitting Bull to promote his show, Buffalo Bill’s Wild West.
-While Sitting Bull was part of the show, he didn’t appear in each performance.
+William “Buffalo Bill” Cody used images of Sitting Bull to promote his show, Buffalo Bill’s Wild West and while Sitting Bull was part of the show, he didn’t appear in each performance.
 Even so, the use of his image on posters drew crowds to the show, making it an early form of influencer advertising.

 Native advertising continued to develop in several industries after this early example.
 Advertorials (ads written as longform copy and published as articles) became popular in the 1900s.
-This was followed by branded radio in the 1920s.
-Sponsored radio and radio soap operas gained popularity in the 1930s.
-Branded television and TV soap operas were common in the 1940s.
+This was followed by branded radio in the 1920s, sponsored radio and radio soap operas in the 1930s, and branded television and TV soap operas in the 1940s.
 Infomercials and sponsored content are more recent examples of native advertising.